Improve Large Language Model Systems with User Logs: Methodology

 \subsubsection{Raw User Log Filtering and Distillation}

-Raw user logs consist of unstructured text and may contain noisy or meaningless user inputs~\cite{ai2025memorybenchbenchmarkmemorycontinual}.
-We utilize the LLM to preprocess these logs by filtering meaningless content and converting the rest into semi-structured rule sets.
-Specifically, for each dialogue session $(q_i, y_i, \mathcal{F}_i)$, we first discard samples with empty $\mathcal{F}_i$.
-The base LLM is prompted to perform \textit{feedback filtering and distillation}, transforming unstructured user responses into an explicit semi-structured rule set $\mathcal{R}_i = \{r_{i,1}, r_{i,2}, \dots, r_{i,k}\}$.
-For instance, if a user complains that a generated journalistic report of an academic paper and requests a report written in a journalistic style.
-Regarding the LLM’s response, the user complains that the language is too technical and that the readers cannot understand the social impact of the technology.
-The rule set distilled by the LLM based on this interaction is as follows: \textit{1) Use accessible, non-technical language in a news style; 2) Emphasize the technology’s real-world impact.} We remove items with empty rule sets, as these correspond to uninformative dialogues.
+Raw user logs consist of unstructured text and are potentially noisy~\cite{ai2025memorybenchbenchmarkmemorycontinual}.
+We utilize the LLM to filter meaningless content and convert the rest into semi-structured rule sets.
+Specifically, for each dialogue session $(q_i, y_i, \mathcal{F}_i)$, we discard samples with empty $\mathcal{F}_i$.
+The base LLM then performs \textit{feedback filtering and distillation}, transforming unstructured feedback into an explicit rule set $\mathcal{R}_i = \{r_{i,1}, r_{i,2}, \dots, r_{i,k}\}$.
+For instance, if a user complains that a generated journalistic report of an academic paper is too technical and lacks social impact, the distilled rules would be: \textit{1) Use accessible, non-technical news style; 2) Emphasize real-world impact.} We remove items with empty rule sets, as these correspond to uninformative dialogues.
 Subsequently, the LLM is guided to revise the original response $y_i$ under $\mathcal{R}_i$'s constraints, yielding a better response $y_i^w \sim \pi_{\theta}(\cdot \mid q_i, \mathcal{R}_i, y_i)$.
 This constructs a preference pair $(q_i, y_i^w, y_i^l)$, where $y_i^l = y_i$.